 The title of the film is taken from an entry in Harvey’s journal written in the form of short notes from the travels to Afganistan, Kosovo and to the southern working class suburbs of Washington, D.C. where the artist was accompanied by Murphy.
 The journal is the source of the film’s narration done by Harvey herself, but it also served as the source material for her latest album Hope Six Demolition Project.
 The observations from the journal were converted into lyrics (or poems, as Harvey’s hardcore fans would say), accompanied by music, thus evolving into songs.

 Harvey is a keen observer, sometimes going in depth with the things most of us would sign off as banal.
-Her position is somewhat special: she is an obvious outsider to the worlds she’s visiting because she plays no particular part in social unrests, conflicts or in the post-conflict reality of some of those places, but she is nevertheless not an ordinary tourist.
-However, her insights, as we see and hear them in the final version of the film, are a bit devoid of a deeper social context, which can percieved as charming since A Dog Called Money is not primarily a social issues documentary.
+Her position is somewhat special: she is an obvious outsider to the worlds she’s visiting because she plays no particular part in social unrest, conflicts or in the post-conflict reality of some of those places, but she is nevertheless not an ordinary tourist.
+However, her insights, as we see and hear them in the final version of the film, are a bit devoid of a deeper social context, which can perceived as charming since A Dog Called Money is not primarily a social issues documentary.

 Murphy’s and Harvey’s travels are cross-cut with another layer of the film covering the recording of the artist’s album in the basement of the Somerset House in central London.
 The process was quite unusual for the standards of music business not just because of plenty of improvisation techniques employed by Harvey and her band of session musicians, but also because it was open to public who was able to watch through the one-way glass and Murphy’s camera lurking on either side of it.